t9md/atom-paner/README.md

 * VERY-top: Move Pane to **very** top, bottom, right, left like Vim's `ctrl-w H` and its cousin.

-* Split with keeping screenTop of original activePaneItem.
+* Split with synching scroll state of original paneItem.

 # How to use